 We have been studying the radiation environment in the interior of the STAR detector.
 During Run 8, we installed TLDs on a string between the FTPC and the east BBC.
 In addition, TLDs were installed on the BBCs.
-TLDs integrate the total radiation dose over a run including beam tuning.
+TLDs integrate the total radiation dose over a run period including beam injection and tuning.